microsoft/moaw/workshops/getting-started-with-aks/workshop.md

   </div>

 - **Automatic upgrade scheduler:** Leave the default setting.
 - **Access control:**: AKS Automatic uses Microsoft Entra ID authentication with Azure RBAC for cluster access.
-You can add additional users or groups to the cluster after it's created but that is outside the scope of this workshop.
+You can add additional users or groups to the cluster after it's created, but that is outside the scope of this workshop.

 In the **Monitoring** tab, you have the option to either link existing monitoring resources or create new ones.
 We'll go ahead and create new monitoring resources.

-- **Enable Container Logs:** Make sure the check box is checked to enable Container Insights.
+- **Enable Container Logs:** Make sure the checkbox is checked to enable Container Insights.
 - **Log Analytics Workspace:** Create the **Create new** link and create a new Log Analytics workspace.
 - **Cost Preset:** Leave the default setting of **Standard**.
-- **Enable Prometheus metrics:** Make sure the check box is checked to enable Prometheus metrics.
+- **Enable Prometheus metrics:** Make sure the checkbox is checked to enable Prometheus metrics.
 - **Azure Monitor workspace:** Create the **Create new** link and create a new Azure Monitor workspace.
-- **Enable Grafana:** Make sure the check box is checked to enable Grafana.
+- **Enable Grafana:** Make sure the checkbox is checked to enable Grafana.
 - **Grafana workspace:** Create the **Create new** link and create a new Grafana workspace.
-- **Enable recommended alerts:** Make sure the check box is checked to enable recommended alerts.
+- **Enable recommended alerts:** Make sure the checkbox is checked to enable recommended alerts.

 Click the **Review + create** button then after validation passes, click the **Create** button.